 People Assist is a free confidential counselling service available to Monash Health employees - firstname.lastname@example.org

-At Monash Health we offer you the option of either full time (1.0EFT) or part time (0.8EFT, 4 days/week) employment in your graduate year, with the opportunity for employment after successful completion of your graduate program.
+At Monash Health we offer you the option of part time (0.8EFT, 4 days/week) employment in your graduate year, with the opportunity for employment after successful completion of your graduate program.

 Graduate Nurse Program

 Monash Health offers a Graduate Nurse Program which will support you in an educational and clinical environment as you make the exciting transition from student to registered nurse.